Posted by Bulk Nutrients in Health / Nutrition

 Green Fusion also contains B-vitamins and minerals and another super-algae, chlorella (for its key vitamins and trace elements).
 Healthline confirms Chlorella contains many nutrients, including vitamins, minerals, antioxidants and omega-3 fats.

 The final tenet of a healthier lifestyle, once exercise and nutrition have been sorted is sleep.
-A good, restful sleep is when your body recovers and prepares for the next day.
+Good, restful sleep is when your body recovers and prepares for the next day.
 A good night’s sleep is also crucial for supporting good mental health.
 ZMA support your muscle recovery and better sleep, too.

 Zinc and magnesium have been proven to lift the mood and reduce depressive symptoms, going hand-in-hand with the natural mood lifter that endorphins from exercise can supply.
-Of course, as with all supplements, you should never swap out a supplement for a prescribed medication without talking to your doctor first and you should also check with your doctor or pharmacist that supplements won’t interfere with any medication you’re currently taking.
+Of course, as with all supplements, you should never swap out a supplement for prescribed medication without talking to your doctor first and you should also check with your doctor or pharmacist that supplements won’t interfere with any medication you’re currently taking.

 Finally, magnesium is proven to help you sleep, as it supports the body and brain to relax.

-Proviotic also contains a 5 billion cfu dose of Bacillus Subtilis, a strain of healthy bacteria patented by Bulk Nutrients to support your gut as well as recovery after exercise, body composition, performance, strength and muscle gains.
+Proviotic also contains a 5 billion CFU dose of Bacillus Subtilis, a strain of healthy bacteria patented by Bulk Nutrients to support your gut as well as recovery after exercise, body composition, performance, strength and muscle gains.

 Remember, no supplement can beat eating more whole, unprocessed foods, drinking plenty of water, exercise you enjoy and can stick with and getting enough sleep.
-However, if you’re feeling overwhelmed by all the choice out there, this guide can help you on the right path to feeling even better and supporting the healthy choices you’re making.
+However, if you’re feeling overwhelmed by all the choices out there, this guide can help you on the right path to feeling even better and supporting the healthy choices you’re making.

 And, we can’t stress this enough: before starting any new diet or exercise plan, you should always consult your doctor and check with your doctor or pharmacist that any supplements you’d like to introduce will not interfere with any of your prescribed medications.